 Then use your vent fans and interior fans to keep the air moving.

 Of course, if you're in a campground, you may have zero orientation options to keep your RV cool at all.

 Also, keep in mind that you may not ALWAYS be able to use your awning.
 If it's windy, it must come in.
 Then it does you no good whatsoever.

 Use A Tarp or Canopy To Shade

-Attach a large tarp to the top of the south side of your RV and secure it down at the ground using stakes or other attachment method.
+Attach a large tarp to the top of the south side of your RV and secure it down at the ground using stakes or another attachment method.

-If you create air space in between the RV and the tarp, even better.
+If you create air space in between the RV and the tarp, that's even better.

 If you chose to park with your door facing north, this is your best option to help shade the sunny side of your RV without using the awning (assuming you have an awning on the side getting the southern sun).

 Maximize Vent Fan Effectiveness To Keep Your RV Cool